-- 2. The Taxpayers filed the 2006 Rhode Island return on December 22, 2010 and claimed a refund. - 3.
-December 22, 2010 is past the two (2) year period from the date the taxes were deemed paid that is allowed for requesting a refund. - 4.
-The statute also allows a claim for a refund to be filed within three (3) years from the date of the return being filed. - 5.
-Thus, the Taxpayers may file a request for a refund within three (3) years of filing of the return. - 6.
-The Taxpayers is within the three (3) year period to claim a refund. - 7.
+- 6. The Taxpayers are within the three (3) year period to claim a refund. - 7.
 The statute specifically limits the amount of a refund for those filed in the three (3) year period to the portion of tax paid "within the three (3) year period" as opposed to those requests filed within the two (2) year period which are limited to tax paid "during the two (2) years immediately preceding the filing of the claim." - 8.
-The Taxpayers have not paid any tax from December 22, 2010 to the present.
+The Taxpayers have not paid any tax from November 28, 2011 to the present.